VETERAN’S DISABILITY BENEFITS

 This free consultation includes your questions about Veterans benefits.
 We want you to maximize your benefits.
 That means obtain the most monthly payment that you can.
 In order to do this, we need to know about your eligibility.
 So, we will ask you questions about your Veterans benefits.
 We will also ask you questions about your work history.
 This will help us know if you are eligible under both programs.
 Likewise, we will also ask about your disability.
 We need to know when it began.
 Also, what your daily symptoms are.
 And, how they stop you from working.

 Even if you qualify for Veteran’s benefits, you may not automatically win SSD benefits.
 The two programs are very different and eligibility and payment of benefits are not the same in each program.
-However, do not be discouraged.
+However, don’t feel discouraged.
 Winning disability benefits is what we do and we encourage you to take advantage of our free consultation.
-We want to be your disability legal team.